About Me

 My Story

-As I grew up, my parents, a business focused on historical reenactments, which sparked my early love for storytelling, design, and handcrafted detail.
+As I grew up, my parents, and their business focused on historical reenactments, which sparked my early love for storytelling, design, and handcrafted detail.

 I'm the youngest of three, with my sisters being the naturally talented with school.
 The oldest, a Microbiologist, with a love of learning.
 The middle was particular with plans, and fell into finance, scheduling everything.